winardiaris/pabrikon/README.md

-# Pabrik-ikon
+# Pabrikon

-Pabrik-Ikon can run on all GNU/Linux distributions and designed to help GNU/Linux distro developers, especially for the artwork team to create and manage their own icons.
+Pabrikon can run on all GNU/Linux distributions and designed to help GNU/Linux distro developers, especially for the artwork team to create and manage their own icons.

 The idea of Pabrik-Ikon was initiated by @herpiko, from artwork team in BlankOn Project.
 Pabrik-Ikon is currently only a BASH script, but it is very helpful to manage icons.